Singerjohannes/object_drawing_DNN/README.md

     - to compare RDM similarities of different networks use run_RDM_sim_stats_between_networks.m
     - to statistically evaluate the decoding/cross-decoding accuracies of the network use run_stats_decoding.m

+### TODO: create selection of behavioral RDMS and label data for the stimuli used in the experiment (42 instead of 60) and remove the selection part in the git scripts
+###       check necessary files for the analysis steps -> everything needs to be reproducible from scratch
+###       maybe integrate the load_geirhos_model.py script into the extract_activations... and get_top1... scripts